 In mid-2017, I started keeping a One Line a Day Journal, which is an easy way to take snapshots of my days and keep the memories fresh.

-At the time, I thought blogging would be more than enough writing, but it’s simply not the same as notes you keep only for yourself.
+At the time, I thought blogging would be more than enough writing, but sharing RTW travel advice, or even stories, is simply not the same as notes you keep only for yourself.

 6 thoughts on “How Our 6 Month Round The World Trip Changed Our Lives (+ Tips!)”